6-6.100 - Attorney General's Authority to Compromise Cases

 6-6.130 - Delegation of Authority to Compromise and Close Certain Civil Claims

-By Tax Division Directive No. 105, the Tax Division has delegated to the United States Attorneys the authority to compromise and close certain civil claims.
-See Tax Resource Manual 28.
-The Tax Division delegates compromise authority only with respect to judgments for collection that the Tax Division has formally referred, as discussed in USAM 6-8.300.
+The Tax Division has delegated to the United States Attorneys the authority to compromise and close certain civil claims.
+See Tax Division Directive No. 139 located in 28 C.F.R.
+Pt.
+O, Subpt.
+Y, App., “Redelegation of Authority to Compromise and Close Civil Claims.”
+The Tax Division delegates compromise authority to the United States Attorney only for judgments that the Tax Division has formally referred to the United States Attorney for collection, as discussed in USAM 6-7.300.
 The Tax Division retains final authority to compromise all other civil tax claims that the United States Attorney handles.

 6-6.140 - Delegation of Authority to Release Rights of Redemption in Certain Cases